mweel1/usa_high_level/grants/personal-profile/index.md

 # Vehicle Keys

-Vehicle keys would be in your public profile.
+Vehicles, and vehicle keys would be in your public profile.

+# Personal Profile Licensing Service

+A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure various operating systems could only request certain information from the personal profile.